Waco siege: Branch Davidians

-The ATF knew that the Branch Davidians had a pair of .50 caliber rifles, so they asked for Bradley armored vehicles, which could resist that caliber.
+The ATF knew that the Branch Davidians had two .50 caliber rifles, so they asked for Bradley fighting vehicles, which could resist that caliber.
 During the siege, Koresh said that he had weapons bigger than .50 rifles and that he could destroy the Bradleys, so they were supplemented with two Abrams tanks and five M728 vehicles.
 The Texas Rangers recovered at least two .50 caliber weapons from the remains of the compound.

-Whether the Branch Davidians actually fired the .50 caliber rifles during the raid or the assault is disputed.
+Whether the Branch Davidians fired the .50 caliber rifles during the raid or the assault is disputed.
 Various groups supporting gun control, such as Handgun Control Incorporated and the Violence Policy Center, have claimed that the Branch Davidians had fired .50 caliber rifles, and they have cited this as one reason to ban these weapons.
 The ATF claims such rifles were used against ATF agents the day of the search.
 Several years later, the General Accounting Office, in response to a request from Henry Waxman, released a briefing paper titled "Criminal Activity Associated with .50 Caliber Semiautomatic Rifles" that repeated the ATF's claims that the Branch Davidians used .50 caliber rifles during the search.
 FBI Hostage Rescue Team snipers reported sighting one of the weapons, readily identifiable by its distinctive muzzle brake, during the siege.